digidaniel-tech/homelab/docs/talos/proxmox-vm/How-to-install-vm.md

 Once the worker node VM is created we can start to actually install the Talos cluster.

-## Setup TPM configuration (You can skip this if you didn't add an TPM module)
+## Setup TPM configuration

+Before we can start installing our nodes we need to create an configuration file for TPM to tell it how the TPM module shoule be setup.

-We start by creating a yaml file named tpm-disk-encryption.yaml this file will later be used to configure the disk that is used by tpm.
-Here we can see that it used luks for encrypting the disk.
+Start by opening up your terminal and create a .yaml file called tpm-disk-encryption.yaml, this file will later be used to configure the disk that is used by tpm.
+In the file enter the content below with you favorite editor.

 ```yaml
 # tpm-disk-encryption.yaml